acardilini/intro-to-programming-nanodegree/stage1/stage1-notes.md

   * align-self

 #### Code, Test, Refine
-The Code, Test and Refine routine is a good way to work towards creating a design you have been given.
+The Code, Test and Refine process is a good way to work towards creating a design you have been given.
 A good place to start this process is to:
 1. Boxifying the design.
 2. Look for repeated style and symatic elements, i.e. figure out what tags are required.